 All deposit products of RMB have a maturity of two years or less.
 All loan products have fixed interest rates for the term of the loan.
 Investments in other FI's or the National Government are limited to a maximum of 28-day terms.
 It is therefore the Bank's policy to find a balance between immunized earnings and economic value.
-This is communicated to the Executive Committee (Execom) monthly and to the Risk Oversight Committee and Board quarterly.
-Any divergence from approved lending rates requires authorization from the Branch Banking Group, President and confirmation of the Execom and/or Board.
+This is communicated to the Executive Committee (ExeCom) monthly and to the Risk Oversight Committee and Board of Directors quarterly.
+Any divergence from approved lending rates requires authorization from the President and confirmation of the ExeCom and/or Board of Directors.